top of page

 Does not require complicated ongoing monitoring

-Other than checking what inflation has done on an annual basis, we do not need to worry about issues such as:
+Other than checking the prevailing inflation rate on an annual basis, we do not need to worry about issues such as:

 Conclusion

 In these three articles, we have reviewed Bill Bengen's seminal work, which evaluated taking inflation-adjusted withdrawals from a portfolio over fixed timeframes.
-While Bengen's work was (and still is) considered groundbreaking, there is an argument as to whether it should be considered more as an academic exercise rather than something that should be used for real-world retirement planning.
+Bengen's work was instrumental in putting a framework around retirement withdrawal planning.
+Examples of common thinking at the time included:

 Want to find out more?